alexandrnikitin/blog/_drafts/running-java-inside-windows-container-on-windows-server.md

 ---
 title:  "Running Java inside Windows container on Windows server"
-excerpt: "TBA"
+excerpt: "You can run Java inside Windows docker container which is hosted on Windows server.
+And here's how..."
-categories:
+categories: [Docker]
-  - JVM, Docker
-tags:
-  - Java, Docker
+tags: [Just For Fun, Java, Docker, Windows]
+layout: single
 comments: true
 share: true
 ---